 A final summary report was submitted and accepted by TWC.

-Boards will be paid one deliverable payment per participant for Worksite Monitoring, regardless of the number of monitoring visits conducted.
+Boards will be paid one deliverable payment per VR participant for Worksite Monitoring, regardless of the number of monitoring visits conducted.

 Boards must ensure that timesheets or payroll records submitted as supporting documentation for wage payments are complete and accurate.